joereddington/joereddington.github.io/_posts/2024-11-12-q-and-a-lectures.markdown

 For my teaching in Autumn 2024 I ran some full Question and Answer lectures.

 I have a two-hour Friday lecture, and on two selected days, I brought no slides and told the students that it would be a review lecture.
-For the next two hours, I would answer any questions about the material they'd been taught so far.
+For the next two hours, I would answer any questions about the material they'd been taught so far (in practice, I am generally willing to answer any question even if not taught yet - particularly because I get to say 'I don't know, can you tell me more about it').

 Happily (I had no backup plan), they went with it.
 For two hours, we did nothing but Q&A for a class of about 70 students.
 We talked about exceptions to particular rules, boundary cases, real-life examples, complex thought experiments, and a wide range of other things.